watoco015/protospace-39807/README.md

 ### Association
-- belongs_to :users
+- has_many :prototypes
-- belongs_to :prototypes
+- has_many :comments,dependent: :destroy